Lorraine: Hi guys, it’s me. Lorraine. Like it says right next to this sentence where I felt compelled to tell you that it was me. Lorraine.

 They watch some of the video and kiss a little before Bess and George show up and interrupt the sexy times.
 And just then Ned calls, too.
 Ned misses Nance.
 Nance was just making out with Blueberries.
 Whoops.

-Lor: In all the hooplah, Nan forgot to turn off the tape.
-As it kept playing, surprise!
+Mari: In all the hooplah, Nan forgot to turn off the tape and surprise!
 Guess who made it to the very, very, end of the tape?
-Yep.
-Daryl of the eyes of blueberry.
+Yep, Daryl of the eyes of blueberry.
 The tape shows him picking up a package and then delivering it.
 After some cracker jack detecting, Nancy figures out that Daryl is selling secrets of the US Navy to Russia.

 Sara: LOL.
 That’s all I have to say to that.